Rahma Ali

 Rahma Ali is a Pakistani actress and singer.
 She is known for her roles in dramas Nail Polish, Choti, Mol and Rukhsati.

 Early life

 Rahma was born on 15 September 1988 in Lahore, Pakistan.
 She completed her studies from Beaconhouse National University.

 Career

 Rahma made her debut as an actress in 2011.
 She was noted for her roles in the dramas Chupke Se Bahar Ajaye, Mere Apnay and Ghar Aik Jannat.
 She also appeared in drama Rukhsati, Nail Polish and Choti.
 Since then she has appeared in the drama Mol.
 In 2014 she joined Coke Studio and sang songs in dramas and movies.
 She also sang songs in the drama Ranjha Ranjha Kardi and the movie Moor.
 In 2014, she appeared in movie Gidh.

 Personal life

 In 2019, she married singer Sibtain Khalid.
 Rahma's sister Iman Ali is a model and actress and her parents are actors Abid Ali and Humaira Ali.
 Rahma's aunt Shama is also an actress.

+Following her wedding, Rahma said that she planned to continue making music.
+"Since we're both singers, we could be making songs together soon.
+You never know."